Stone Mountain Scenic Railroad: Locomotives

 In the late 1980s and early 90s, the railroad supplemented its GP7 and GP9 diesels with ones inherited from the recently dissolved New Georgia Railway, which have pulled trains regularly since.
 At that time, the steam engines would only be pushed on special occasions, and no attempt was made to disguise the diesel behind it.
 The practice of pushing the steam engines ended in 2002, and they remained within the yard until being donated to other tourist railroads or museums, the first leaving the railroad in 2008, followed by the remaining two in 2013.

 The Stone Mountain Railroad currently has the following locomotives:

-6143 and 6147 - Two FP7A diesel locomotives built by EMD in 1950 for Southern Railway's Cincinnati, New Orleans and Texas Pacific subsidiary.
-SOU successor Norfolk Southern sold these diesels to the New Georgia Railroad, and were turned over to Stone Mountain upon the New Georgia's demise.
-One of these locomotives can normally be found pulling the train on a daily basis.
-In 2011, both locomotives underwent a major rebuild, replacing their 1500 horsepower 567BC prime movers with the 2000 horsepower 645E model, as well as new main and auxiliary generators, new air compressors, a full 26L air brake system installed, rebuilt trucks with D87 traction motors, rewired with Dash-2 control mechanisms, air conditioned cabs, and upgraded cab layout, and power generators installed in the rear of the locomotives to supply power for the passenger cars.
-Originally painted in Southern Railway and Central of Georgia liveries, respectively, both engines received a new Central of Georgia inspired livery after their rebuilds.